📅 Published on September 24, 2025 | 🕒 Last updated on May 11, 2026

 Common Symptoms

-• Pain Quality: Dull and aching (muscular), sharp or stabbing (facet/disc), electric or burning (neuropathic/radicular).
+- Pain Quality: Dull and aching (muscular or discogenic); sharp or stabbing (facet joint); electric, burning, or shooting (neuropathic or radicular).[4]

-• Pain Onset: Abrupt (strain, fracture) or insidious (degeneration, stenosis, malignancy).
+- Pain Onset: Abrupt (muscle strain, fracture) or insidious (degeneration, stenosis, malignancy).[4]

-• Radiation Pattern: Localized to the lumbosacral region, or radiating into the buttocks, posterior thigh, calf, or foot (sciatica/radiculopathy).
+- Radiation: Localised to the lumbosacral region, or radiating into the buttock, posterior thigh, calf, or foot — classic sciatica or radiculopathy.[11]

-• Posture Disturbance: Antalgic lean (lateral trunk shift), loss of lumbar lordosis, or difficulty achieving upright stance.
+- Posture Disturbance: Antalgic lean, loss of lumbar lordosis, or difficulty achieving an upright stance.[4]

-• Muscle Spasm: Involuntary, painful tightening of paraspinal muscles—a protective response to underlying tissue injury.
+- Muscle Spasm: Involuntary, painful tightening of paraspinal muscles as a protective response to underlying tissue injury.[4]

 Radicular Symptoms (Sciatica)

-Sciatic nerve compression—most commonly from disc herniation or foraminal stenosis at L4–L5 or L5–S1—produces a characteristic syndrome of unilateral lower extremity pain, paresthesia, and potentially motor deficit.
+Sciatic nerve compression — most commonly from disc herniation or foraminal stenosis at L4–L5 or L5–S1 — produces a characteristic syndrome: unilateral lower-extremity pain, paresthesia, and potential motor deficit in a dermatomal distribution.
+This distinguishes true sciatica from referred somatic pain, which is diffuse and poorly localised.[11][12]

 Impact on Daily Functioning